abeltran10/todocine_backend/README.md

 | BearerAuth |  |

 ### [PUT] /listas/{id}/valoraciones
-**Update or post a valoration**
+**Update or post an opinion**

-Updates or posts a valoration about the list
+Updates or posts an opinion about the list

 #### Parameters